-iPhone OS 1 to iOS 17 – A brief history of the iPhone software
+iPhone OS 1 to iOS 18 – A brief history of the iPhone software

-In this editorial, we will take a trip down memory lane and explore Apple’s iOS versions, from the first-ever iPhone OS to the latest iOS 17.
-We will delve into the key features and improvements that each version brought to the table, highlighting the significant milestones in the evolution of the iOS operating system.
+In this editorial, we will revisit history and discuss different versions of iOS, from the initial iPhone OS to the recently launched iOS 18.
+You will learn about the major specifics of various versions and the turning points in the evolution of the iOS operating system.

-iOS 17
+iOS 17 – September 18, 2023

-IOS 17 800x450 1
+Ios 17 800x450 1

 iOS 17 is announced on June WWDC 2023.
 The focus of iOS 17 was redesigning and upgrading the system apps and features.
-The Message, FaceTime, and Phone apps got several enhancements.
+The Message, FaceTime, and Phone apps have several enhancements.
 Besides, Apple worked on connectivity by introducing NameDrop and FaceTime on Apple TV.

 The most highlighted features of iOS 17: